 As with all orders, your solo order also includes: an additional 3 line ad (which you will

-supply on the form) that I will post on the My Wizard Ads website for 30 days and ping it to Authority websites letting them
+supply on the form) that I will post on the My Wizard Ads website for 30 days or longer.

 My Wizard Ads|